arduino/help-center-content/content/Arduino Cloud/General Cloud/Wi-Fi-troubleshooting.md

 ### Veryfing or changing the credentials defined in the sketch

-To verify or change the network credentials directly defined in a sketch, whether the sketch was created in Arduino Cloud or or IDE, follow these steps:
+To verify or change the network credentials directly defined in a sketch, whether the sketch was created in Arduino Cloud or IDE, follow these steps:

 1. Locate the section in your Arduino sketch where the network credentials are defined.
 This is typically found in the main sketch file or inside an `arduino_secrets.h` file.